Watershed Management & Environmental Restoration

 Non-Dalhousie students can contact firstname.lastname@example.org or phone 902-893-6666 to register.

-[Dalhousie students whom have taken this course before include those in Environmental Science, International Development Studies, Landscape Architecture, Biology, Integrated Environmental Management, Sustainability and Society, and Plant Science.
-The course has developed a reputation among students and distance learning professionals for being one of the best organized online courses currently taught at the university.]
+[Dalhousie students whom have previously taken this course include those in Environmental Science, International Development Studies, Landscape Architecture, Earth Sciences, Biology, Animal Science, Integrated Environmental Management, Marine Biology, Philosophy, Environment Sustainability and Society, Plant Science, Undeclared Arts, and Master of Planning.
+The course, which has been taught online for four years, has developed a reputation among students and distance learning professionals for being one of the best organized online courses currently taught at the university.
+Its reputation is such that it has even attracted enrollment from students at other universities in the region.]

 Course Description: This non-quantitative course focuses on social-ecological management and restoration and has a “Humanities” designation.
-The course will appeal to students with interests in the landscape architecture, sustainability science, regional planning, urban design, eco-literacy, and eco-philosophy, of the environmental management of threatened, and the post-land use regeneration of degraded, landscapes, some in an international development context.
+The course will appeal to students with interests in landscape architecture, sustainability science, regional planning, urban design, eco-literacy (i.e. environmental education), and eco-philosophy, of the environmental management of threatened, and the regenerative land use of degraded landscapes around the world.
+See the overview of course topics below.

 - Understand the link between environmental restoration and ecotourism, and selected elements of Canadian water policy